 - Direct questions, which are the most frequently used type.

-- Multiple answer options, in which you’ll have to choose one, more than one or none.
+- Multiple answer options, in which you’ll have to choose one as the correct answer choice.

 Practice quickly identifying the question type, and develop strategies based on each type.
 The faster you can eliminate wrong answers the better, and the question type can help you do that.